 Three of the main benefits of an IUD are that it’s:

-- Long-lasting: You’ll only have to get it replaced every few years.
+- Long-lasting: You’ll only have to get it replaced every 5-10 years.

-- Reversible: If you do want to get pregnant one day, you can have it removed.
+- Reversible: If you do want to get pregnant one day, you can have it removed and its effects will fade.

-- Easy: Once it’s in, it’s in for a long time.
+- Easy: Once it’s in, you can forget about it.
 You don’t have to manage it on a day-to-day basis as you would with the pill, for example.

 There’s also some research that suggests that they may help protect against endometrial cancer.